Machian Gravity: Modeling Rotation Curves and Radial Acceleration in the SPARC Galaxy Sample: Introduction

 In recent years, a range of theories has emerged in attempts to explain dark matter.
 Empirical theories like Modified Newtonian Dynamics (MOND) have successfully matched galactic velocity profiles, though it violates the momentum conservation laws~\citep{Milgrim1983,Milgrim1983a,Milgrim1983b,Milgrom2011}.
 Consequently, a mathematically sound theory that can replicate the empirical achievements of MOND, may offer a plausible explanation for dark matter.
 Bekenstein proposed AQUAL to provide a mathematical foundation to MOND~\cite{Bekenstein1984,Bekenstein2009,Milgrom1986}.
 Other theories, such as Modified Gravity STVG~\cite{Bekenstein2005}, Tensor-Vector-Scalar (TeVeS) theory~\cite{Moffat2005,Brownstein2005,Brownstein2005a,Moffat2005a}, and Massive Gravity~\cite{Dam1970,Zakharov1970,Babichev2010,Babichev2013}, have also emerged to reproduce galactic velocity profiles without requiring dark matter.
 Higher-dimensional concepts like Induced Matter Theory has also been proposed by researchers~\cite{Overduin1998,Ponce1993,Wesson1992,de2010schwarzschild,moraes2016cosmic}.

-However, all of these theories are proposed to explain observed data rather than being derived from a foundational logical principle like general relativity.
+However, all of these theories are proposed to fit the observed data rather than being derived from a foundational logical principle like general relativity.
 A robust theory should ideally be grounded in a strong logical or mathematical foundation.
 The inception of the general theory of relativity (GR) was initially intended to provide a mathematical formulation for Mach's hypothesis.
 However, it became evident that GR did not align with Mach's principle.
 Despite this, as GR successfully accounted for various observations on the scale of the solar system, Einstein did not further attempt to reconcile this discrepancy or incorporate Mach's argument into the theory.

-In our previous work, we proposed a theory based on Mach's principle to address the shortcomings of GR and provide an explanation for the inertia of objects.
+In my previous work, I proposed a theory based on Mach's principle to address the shortcomings of GR and provide an explanation for the inertia of objects.
 The theory, named as Machian Gravity (MG) is a five-dimensional theory.
 It can be derived from an action principle, thereby ensuring compliance with conservation principles.
-The fifth dimension, which we refer to as the background dimension, is intricately linked to the distribution of distant matter across the universe and plays a role in the inertia of particles.
+The fifth dimension, is intricately linked to the distribution of distant matter across the universe and plays a role in the inertia of particles.
 It has been demonstrated in~\cite{das2023aspects} that MG converges towards GR in the context of the solar system, assuming all other matter is significantly distant.
 However, it deviates from GR on the galactic scale.
-Our earlier studies also illustrated how MG can provide insights into spiral galactic velocity profiles, galaxy cluster mass, and cosmic expansion history without necessitating extra dark components in the universe~\cite{Das2012,das2015machian,das2023aspects}.
+Our earlier studies also illustrated how MG can provide insights into spiral galactic velocity profiles, galaxy cluster mass, and cosmic expansion history without necessitating extra dark components in the universe~\cite{das2023aspects}.

-This paper undertakes a comprehensive analysis of the SPARC dataset using the Machian gravity model.
-The Spitzer Photometry and Accurate Rotation Curves (SPARC) dataset comprises observational data from 175 spiral galaxies, furnishing detailed insights into their rotation curves and other characteristics.
-Within this study, we employ MG to demonstrate how galactic rotational profiles can be accurately expounded using Machian gravity alone, obviating the necessity for additional nonbaryonic dark matter.
+In MG the Yukawa like term arise from the background mass distribution in a completely natural way, without much assumptions.
+There are a huge amount of literature available on testing the Yukawa term against galaxy velocity profile, galaxy cluster mass profile, binary system and so on.
+Therefore, the theory allow us to use those literature for our purpose.
+For instance, in~\cite{benisty2022testing,edwards2017yukawa,berge2018interpretation,de2018analysis} Yukawa potential has been extensively studied in various 2 body problems and change in the orbital precession rate etc are extensively studied.
+Galactic velocity profile for the thin disk under Yukawa potential has been mathematically studied in~\cite{de2007solution}.